Airtnp/Notes/Papers/System/mapreduce.md

 ### Open Questions [Where to go from here?]

 - What's the common schema for a task that can be done by map and reduce operations?
-(Like the universal and expresiveness of fold)
+(Like the universal and expressiveness of fold)
 - Do we have better options for faulting tolerance, parallelization, distribution on the choice of writing and renaming files?